Eyesore123/blog-app/README.md

 - Deployment can also be a pain if you don't know all the ins and outs of the deployment process.
 I've never deployed a Laravel app before so I had to learn a lot about it.
 How Laravel caching works, how images should be loaded (and stored), how to set cors policies properly etc.
 - Laravel has some default behaviour and structuring that can be extremely hard to override.
 For example, I spent a lot of time trying to figure out why I can't redirect a user from email link to /login/success route (it went to /login every time).
 I was trying to keep the user signed out during the email verification process, but it was not working.
 I tried everything.
 Eventually I decided to keep the user signed in and redirect to /login/success route after the email verification, and it worked.
 Lesson learned: it's usually a good idea to follow Laravel's default behaviour.
 You can't tweak everything.
 Even if you could, it would require dismantling the Laravel default structure and rebuilding some of the features from scratch.
 - Laravel + React + Inertia combo would not be very practical to work with for a large team.
 That's because making even small changes requires intricate knowledge of the project structure.
 It's hard to make even slight changes without changing both frontend code and backend code at the same time.
 Blade views are the default Laravel way of creating templates for the frontend, so using React components instead of blade views can be a bit tricky at times and not for the faint of heart.

 - Vite was causing more issues than usual in my Laravel setup.
 I had to add bash scripts and other scripts, a Vite helper, and an htaccess file, and then I had to make some extra changes to providers and vite config file just to get the vite build to work.

+When deploying Laravel + React + Vite on Railway, hashed JS chunks sometimes end up referenced by public/build/manifest.json but only public/build/.vite/manifest.json exists.
+Laravel’s vite() helper fails silently and components appear missing.

+To debug this, I created a small PHP “Vite Debug” page that checks both manifest paths, lists the actual built asset files, and lets me copy the manifest into the expected location or trigger a rebuild.
+This immediately solved “missing components” issues like my Footer not rendering.
+I still have to use my Vite Debug page after deployment to correct the Vite assets